Skip to main content

 Sets: 2 to 3

 This exercise can be done standing or seated.
 With a dumbbell in each hand and holding the weights at the shoulders with an overhand grip, start with your feet hip-distance apart, keeping the back straight.
-Press up and bring the dumbbells together over your head, then slowly lower back to starting position.
+Press up and bring the dumbbells together over your head, then slowly lower back to the starting position.

-Once your shoulders are fit and used to weight, you can add on the pounds and make this a low-rep, high-return muscle builder, but start lighter to stay safe.
+Once your shoulders are fit and used to the weight, you can add on the pounds and make this a low-rep, high-return muscle builder, but start lighter to stay safe.

-Man holding a dumbbell in each hand raising his arms out in front of him until they are parallel to the floor.
+Man holding a dumbbell in each hand raising his arms out in front of him until they are parallel to the floor

-Muscles Targeted: Anterior deltoid, medial/middle deltoid, and trapezius
+Muscles targeted: Anterior deltoid, medial/middle deltoid, and trapezius

 Reps: 12 to 15